 What do you do?

-Rather than getting annoyed and quitting the startup world, you could consider moving to a marketplace startup model.
+Rather than getting annoyed and quitting the startup world, you could consider moving to a marketplace startup model with custom app development.
 With a marketplace model, you get the best of both worlds.
 You are responsible for a brand that shoppers love, but you’re leaving the hard work to other businesses.

 Sounds great, doesn’t it?
 Of course, there are things you need to consider if you want to convert your business to a multi-vendor marketplace.

-Here’s our guide to making the transition from an eCommerce business model to a marketplace model.
+Here’s our guide to making the transition from an eCommerce business model to a marketplace model with custom app development.

 However, first things first, let’s take a look at what a marketplace model actually is…